jsutil37/SML/README.md

 License Type: MIT

-Intro and Background: This arose from the need for the CollaboRate project to have a simple, intuitive and readable way to represent hierarchical data consisting of named nodes of information.
+Intro and Background: This arose from the need to have a simple, intuitive and readable way to represent hierarchical data consisting of named nodes of information.
 Specifically in terms of readability, Enter characters in the information should be shown as such rather than `'\n'`.

 Rules of the language:
 1. An opening tag is a non-blank line of text starting with the word 'BEGIN' in all caps followed by a single space and then a non-whitespace character.
 Similarly, a closing tag is a non-blank line of text starting with the word 'END' in all caps followed by a single space and then a non-whitespace character.
 Both opening the closing tags end with the end of the line.